-We offer a full spectrum of Arctic adventures in Svalbard, from hiking glaciers and ice-caves, skiing expeditions to remote areas, snowmobiling across a frozen tundra, sailing adventures aboard a 3-masted schooner, relaxation at luxurious outposts, cosy comfort at Nordenskiold Lodge, or gathering around the campfire in a tent camp.
+We offer a full spectrum of Arctic adventures in Svalbard, from hiking glaciers and ice-caves, skiing expeditions to remote areas, snowmobiling across a frozen tundra, r, relaxation at luxurious outposts, cosy comfort at Nordenskiold Lodge, or gathering around the campfire in a tent camp.

 Dog sledding has been and still is the core of what we do in Svalbard.
 When ports and fjord become icebound, this was the way to travel and get supplies delivered.
 Discover Svalbard’s unique wilderness with a pack of powerful huskies.
 You will harness, feed and look after your own dogs, so don’t be surprised if you make new friends!

 In the winter and spring when the ground is frozen and still covered by snow there are no limits to where you can go, it all depends on what you want to get out of it.
 Shorter trips take place in the close vicinity of Longyearbyen.
 On multi-day expeditions you find yourself turn into an explorer, and tent camps or over nights in cabins provide welcoming rest.
 Some trips start and end in Longyearbyen, on other trips we drop you and the dogs off by boats or snow cats.
 You race over barren landscape through blizzards and whiteout conditions, enjoying sub-zero temperatures and gale-force winds or clear sunny days.
 On these expeditions you might cover up to 50 kilometers a day.